jzmack/pingsweeper/README.md

+# PingSweep

+A Python script that runs a pings to determine how many hosts are up on a specified subnet.
+This script will also run a DNS lookup to find host names if they are available.

+## Known Issues

+This script was originally designed for Windows and usage on Linux/Mac systems is currently limited.

 ## Installation

 This method of installation uses creates a virtual environment, installs requires modules and packges, then clones the git repository.